‘White supremacy’ to blame for Black-on-Asian hate crimes, Colorado professor claims

 A critical race studies and ethnic studies professor at the University of Colorado-Boulder says Americans wondering why Black citizens commit anti-Asian hate crimes have an answer: “White supremacy.”

-The educational watchdog Campus Reform spotlighted the commentary of Jennifer Ho, which recently preceded President Biden’s newly signed legislation aimed at combatting hate crimes against Asian Americans.
+The educational watchdog Campus Reform spotlighted the commentary of Jennifer Ho, which preceded President Biden’s newly signed legislation aimed at combatting hate crimes against Asian Americans.

 “Anti-Asian racism has the same source as anti-Black racism: White supremacy,” Ms. Ho wrote for The Conversation.
-“So when a Black person attacks an Asian person, the encounter is fueled perhaps by racism, but very specifically by white supremacy.
-White supremacy does not require a white person to perpetuate it.”
+“So when a Black person attacks an Asian person, the encounter is fueled perhaps by racism, but very specifically by White supremacy.
+White supremacy does not require a White person to perpetuate it.”

-Ms. Ho added that Latino violence against Asians is also tied to White supremacy because it is “ingrained in nearly every system and institution” within the nation.
+Ms. Ho added that Hispanic violence against Asians is also tied to White supremacy because it is “ingrained in nearly every system and institution” within the nation.

-“It is a belief that to be white is to be human and invested with inalienable universal rights and that to be not-White means you are less than human — a disposable object for others to abuse and misuse,” the Asian American Studies professor continued.
+“It is a belief that to be White is to be human and invested with inalienable universal rights and that to be not-White means you are less than human — a disposable object for others to abuse and misuse,” the Asian American Studies professor continued.

-Ms. Ho’s op-ed concluded with a plea for Asians starring down violence by a non-White perpetrator to fear the pernicious “ideology” of white supremacy more than their attacker.
+Ms. Ho’s op-ed concluded with a plea for Asians starring down violence by a non-White perpetrator to fear the pernicious “ideology” of White supremacy more than their attacker.

-“It’s not Black people whom Asian Americans need to fear,” she claimed last month.
+“It’s not Black people whom Asian Americans need to fear,” she said last month.
 “It’s White supremacy.”

 Campus Reform’s requests to reach the professor for comment were unsuccessful.